Check out our buyer's guide for the best laser cutters on the market. Plus an introduction to laser cutting, services, and materials.

 But with laser cutting technology, existing materials are able to maintain their mechanical advantages after being cut or engraved.
 While both are considered go-to tools for rapid prototyping, laser cutters provide more versatility with 2D geometries.

-CNC milling, another computer controlled manufacturing method, shares a lot of similarities with laser cutting.
-While both use a cutting head to carve through various materials, CNC uses metal cutting heads that move up and down on a third axis.
-This allows for more design freedom and the ability to produce more complicated shapes.
+CNC milling, another computer-controlled manufacturing method, shares a lot of similarities with laser cutting.
+While both use a cutting head to carve through various materials, CNC uses metal cutting heads that move up and down on a third axis — therefore allowing for more design freedom and the ability to produce more complicated shapes.

-Now that we’ve explained laser cutting technology and provided some insight into the desktop laser cutter market, there’s one important question left to answer.
+Now that we’ve explained laser cutting technology, there’s one crucial question left to answer.
 What can you create with a desktop laser cutter?
 Well, in reality, the possibilities are endless.
 But here are some of the most popular uses of this marvelous manufacturing technology.

 Here are just some ideas: